SRES-695-119

 What it does

-This resolution commemorates April 6, 2026, as the day the Artemis II crew surpassed the record for the farthest distance traveled by astronauts into deep space.
-It celebrates the success of the Artemis II mission.
-As a Senate resolution, it expresses the sense of the Senate and has no binding legal or regulatory effect.
+This resolution commemorates April 6, 2026, as the date the Artemis II crew surpassed the Apollo 13 record for the farthest distance traveled by astronauts from Earth, reaching 252,760 miles.
+It celebrates the successful completion of the mission, honors the four crew members by name, and reaffirms the Senate's commitment to U.S. leadership in space exploration.
+The resolution carries no legal force, appropriates no funds, and creates no new programs or obligations.

 Who benefits